HarryRoldan/harryroldan.github.io/README.md

 I didn't know about and it was the ~ (tilde symbol).
 This is a quick travel back to the users home directory, which I found out to be very neat!
 Take a look at the image below!

 ![Lab Screenshot](iamges/2.1.png)

+When I put the pwd command it shows the path of /home/labex/prject BUT when I use command echo ~ it throws me to the home directory directly.